rundeck/docs/en/administration/install/jar.md

 These options can be used to customize the directories used by the launcher.
-By default all the directories are organized by convention within the current working directory where the launcher jar is located.
+By default all the directories are organized by convention within the current working directory where the executable war is located.

 ### System Properties